apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 The slight risk is that if there is a constraint problem that impacts regular PRs and tests then it might make all PRs "red" until the constraint is fixed.
 However, if this is the case then usually we should fix the problem by fixing the tests or dependencies and the automated CI process should be able to self-heal.
-The main build does not use constraints and it will attempt to upgrade (or downgradea) the dependencies to the latest version matching the dependency specification we have in setup.cfg/setup.py/provider.yaml files.
+The main build does not use constraints and it will attempt to upgrade (or downgrade) the dependencies to the latest version matching the dependency specification we have in setup.cfg/setup.py/provider.yaml files.
 Also the constraints are pushed without `--force` so there is no risk of destroying anything.
 The history is kept in Git, so you can always revert to the previous version if needed.